BooleanWhale/wee-slider/README.md

 - Show/hide navigation buttons on hover
 - Customizable CSS variables for easy style customization
 - Naming conventions ensure no conflicts with existing CSS
+- No redundancy, maximize performance by reducing iterations and DOM calls to a minimum.

 For information on additional features, refer to [Dev notes](#dev-notes).